oliver-svrcek/Star_Wars_The_Bounty_Hunter_/README.md

 Use blaster to eliminate your enemies.
 Blaster shoots burst of three bullets.
 It heats up when being fired.
-To use it the most effectively wait a short moment after you fire each burst to let it cool down, otherwise the blaster overheats and you will not be able to use it until it cools down completely.
+To use it the most effectively wait a short moment after you fire each burst to let it cool down, otherwise the blaster might overheat and you will not be able to use it until it cools down completely.

 Use flamethrower in sticky situations or when you want to deal high damage to your enemies.
 Flamethrower can be used only when you are on the ground and you will not be able to move until the whole salvo is burned out.